Photo KnowInsiders

 Photo opera

-The 39-year-old mother was arrested in 2013 on accusations that she handcuffed and tortured her two stepsons.
-The teenaged boys testified that she had not fed them for three days, and that she would beat them with rolling pins and mallets, as well as burn them with cigarettes and force them to bath naked in bathtubs full of ice cubes and cold water.
+The 39-year-old mother was detained in 2013 on suspicion of torturing and handcuffing her two stepsons.
+The teenage boys testified that their mother had not fed them for three days and that she would burn them with cigarettes, beat them with rolling pins and mallets, and make them take naked baths in bathtubs filled with ice cubes and cold water.

 11. Renee King